wietsedv/xpos/README.md

 [Martijn Wieling](https://scholar.google.nl/citations?user=Fzv0QJAAAAAJ) •
 [Malvina Nissim](https://scholar.google.nl/citations?user=hnTpEOAAAAAJ)

  > **Abstract**: Cross-lingual transfer learning with large multilingual pre-trained models can be an effective approach for low-resource languages with no labeled training data.
-Existing evaluations of cross-lingual generalisability of large pre-trained models use datasets with English training data, and test data in a selection of target languages.
+Existing evaluations of zero-shot cross-lingual generalisability of large pre-trained models use datasets with English training data, and test data in a selection of target languages.
 We explore a more extensive transfer learning setup with 65 different source languages and 105 target languages for part-of-speech tagging.
 Through our analysis, we show that pre-training of both source and target language, as well as matching language families, writing systems, word order systems, and lexical-phonetic distance significantly impact cross-lingual performance.

 **Status:** Submitted to ACL 2022.
 Camera-ready preprint: TODO